Fist raised to the air

 What You Can Do to Help & How to Contact Your Elected Officials

 Contact your members of Congress.
 Use the script below or this script to talk to Congressional offices on the phone.
-To send a letter automatically to all of your representatives at once, use this letter-sending tool.
+To send a letter automatically to all of your representatives at once, use this letter-sending tool from Caring Across Generations or this letter-sending tool from The Arc of the United States.
 Add some personal information into the message text if you would like.

 • Use this search tool to find out who your elected officials are.